This unheard Steve Jobs tape is part of an amazing trove of tech history

 According to John C. Dvorak’s cranky account in the San Francisco Examiner, the NeXT event started 45 minutes late.
 Jobs begins by noting that, “I haven’t done this in a few years, so I’m a little nervous.”
 Later, he skips a prepared section about Adobe, explaining that the presentation is running late and needs to wrap up so the hall can be cleared for a concert that afternoon.

-In short, the Davies Hall presentation felt like a rough draft.
-The Boston event would give NeXT a chance to tune it up and do it all over again.
+In short, the Davies Hall launch felt like a rough draft.
+The Boston version would give NeXT a chance to tune it up and do it all over again.

 Steve Jobs’s power as a presenter mostly came from what he said and how he said it, rather than how he looked.